recursion/hotkeyCommander/README.md

 ##### As browser script
 > - `npm run build` to get the bundle file to the project dist directory
 > - move dist/hotkeyCommander.js to where you serve files from, or serve from dist..
-> - Setup initial hotkeys map in the hotkeys.js file.
+> - Setup and include default hotkeys.
 > - Include the hotkeyCommander.js script in your main html file.
-> - Call init on it with the desired container element (this is where you want your config panel to render)
+> - Invoke it with the desired container element (this is where you want your config panel to render) and hotkeys.

 ```html
   <div id="hotkeyCommander"></div>